jag82/dev/chapters/git.md

 Git hooks can be triggered at various phases of the git lifecycle.
 Local hooks are run out of the `.git/hooks` directory.
 It is initially populated with `.sample` files.
 This directory is not checked into the repo, preventing us from sharing these hooks.

-To deal with this we place our hooks in `/githooks` and must simlink it with `.git/hooks`.
+To deal with this we place our hooks in `/githooks` and must symlink it with `.git/hooks`.
 This should be handled by `npm run init` to prevent forgetting or misconfigurations.

 ###Servers